amiaopensource/vrecord/README.md

 **Visual mode** — Visual mode displays the two video feeds, the waveform monitor, and the vectorscope in the vrecord window.

-**Visual + Numerical mode** — Visual and Numerical mode displays your favorite video feeds and scopes as well as numerical values for the characteristics of the video signal on the left sidebar.
+**Visual + Numerical mode** — Visual and Numerical mode displays your favorite video feeds and scopes as well as numerical values for the characteristics of the video signal in the left sidebar.

 ![Alt text](Resources/vrecord_visual_numerical.jpg "Vrecord in Visual + Numerical Mode")